 To mitigate the potential for spills, the fuel tank will have secondary containment (to capture any spilled fuel) and bollards to protect the tank from any vehicular impact.
-All fuels and hazardous material use will be subject to best management practices for fuel storage and handling.
-These will be documented in the Spill Prevention and

-Response Plan.
-The Spill Prevention and Response Plan will, at a minimum, follow best management practices for spill response and will be completed in accordance with relevant provincial and federal standards.
+All fuels and hazardous material use will be subject to BMPs for fuel storage and handling.
+These will be documented in the Spill Prevention and Response Plan.
+The Spill Prevention and Response Plan will, at a minimum, follow BMPs for spill response and will be completed in accordance with relevant provincial and federal standards.
 The Spill Prevention and Response Plan will be in place prior to initiation of construction / decommissioning activities to ensure that proper measures are applied should a spill occur including: